 Since 2005 and we have cared for more than 100 babies.

 The home was birthed in the heart of Brad Verreynne, lead elder of Oxygen Life Church, and officially opened its doors on 1 November 2005.
 Since then, we have seen many inspiring displays of God's provision, which continues to this day as we work as hard as we can to speak up for those who can't speak for themselves and defend their rights.

-For more information visit www.isithembiso.org.
+For more information or to donate visit www.isithembiso.org.

 We have freely been given the most expensive and extravagant gift in all of history – the gift of the Son of God laying down His life for us.
 In light of that, how can we not be a generous people?
 Because of how much we’ve received in Jesus, we believe in a lifestyle of generously giving of our resources.

 The tithe was put in place during the time of the Old Testament, when people would devote a tenth of what they had – whether it was crops, plunder, livestock or money – to the Lord.
 It was a way of continually being reminded that it had come from God, and that the first part was devoted to Him as a way of honouring Him.
 Today we live under the New Testament, the age of grace.
 But that doesn’t mean we don’t devote what we have to Him.

 In fact, we have even more reason to honour Him with our possessions!
 So we encourage the tithe – giving a tenth of our gross incomes to the church to be used for the work of the Lord.
 Our ability to earn comes from Him, so it’s a good place to start when it comes to honouring God with our money.
 Other areas of giving and sowing generously take place over and above the tithe, but God has promised that if we sow generously we will reap generously, even if that only happens in the life to come.